zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

       * Create Arc Data Controller config file (*control.json*) to setup the use of the Storage Class and Kubernetes LoadBalancer service
       * Deploy the Arc Data Controller **"Directly Connected" mode** using the *TF_VAR* variables values
       * Execute a secondary *SQLConnectivity* script which will configure the SQL MI instance and download and install the sample Adventureworks database
-      * Unregister the logon script Windows schedule task so it will not run after first login
+      * Unregister the logon script Windows scheduler task so it will not run after first login

 ## Deployment